Reflecting on 15 Years of General Operating Support Grantmaking

-This report reinforces the notion that GOS grants help fund critical internal organizational needs, while also introducing the idea that providing unrestricted funding promotes candid conversations between nonprofits and funders about the real cost of managing projects and providing services.
+The report reinforces the notion that GOS grants help fund critical internal organizational needs, and also supports the belief that providing unrestricted funding promotes candid conversations between nonprofits and funders about the real cost of managing projects and providing services.
 The report has many broad implications for the nonprofit sector as a whole, and demonstrates that through multi-year GOS grants, funders can effectively foster the well-being and growth of the nonprofit sector as a whole.

 Click here to download the full report.